 At NOLS Southwest, you might find a group of students trudging back to camp covered in dirt and mud, sporting multiple headlamps and huge grins.
-Students that match this description are probably returning from the two-week caving portion of their Semester in the Southwest, having experienced a whole new dimension of adventure.
-They may have even learned some caving lingo.
+Students who match this description are probably returning from the two-week caving portion of their Semester in the Southwest, having experienced a whole new dimension of adventure.

 Caving with NOLS is a fun way to get out of your comfort zone and into the learning zone.
-Before you head underground, you practice navigating these unique spaces above ground, working through obstacle courses that simulate some of the angles and spaces you’ll need to get through.
+Before you head underground, you'll practice navigating these unique spaces above ground, working through obstacle courses that simulate some of the angles and spaces you’ll need to get through.
 This is to practice body awareness before entering the more sensitive cave environment.
-You may even be found shimmying underneath parked cars and practicing rappelling skills using trees around camp.
+You might even shimmy underneath parked cars and practice rappelling skills using trees around camp.

-Quickly, you’ll adapt to different methods of mobility, including crawling, climbing, walking, wiggling, and scooching to match the ever-changing horizontal and vertical terrain.
+You’ll adapt quickly to different methods of mobility, including crawling, climbing, walking, wiggling, and scooching to match the ever-changing horizontal and vertical terrain.
 Picture yourself fitting your body through a two-foot-tall opening, trying to position your helmet properly to light your path, all while trying not to touch the delicate features on either side.

-Some of these moves can get a little uncomfortable and slightly humorous, but the reward of working through challenging, tight spaces is priceless when you discover grand, open rooms and interesting cave formations, called speleothems.
+Some of these moves can get a little uncomfortable and slightly humorous, but the reward of working through challenging, tight spaces is priceless when you discover grand, open rooms and cave formations called speleothems.

-As you learn to navigate this new world and solve problems creatively, you also gain knowledge from instructors about the intricacies of cave environments and Leave No Trace (LNT) practices that allow you to enjoy caves while protecting their delicate environments.
-You might even notice bats in hibernation and learn from instructors how to protect the bats from further spread of White Nose Syndrome.
-These LNT practices are a very important part of the course, as caves rarely recover from human impact.
+As you learn to navigate this new world and solve problems creatively, you'll also learn about the intricacies of cave environments and Leave No Trace (LNT) practices so you can enjoy caves without damaging their delicate environments.
+You might even spot bats in hibernation and learn how to protect them from further spread of White Nose Syndrome.
+These LNT practices are a very important part of the course, as caves rarely recover from human disruption.

-After two weeks of in-depth immersion in caves during the day and continued leadership development at camp in the evenings, you leave the caving section better adventurers and better leaders.
-You’ve gained the knowledge and copmetence to travel safely and responsibly through caves, a set of new leadership and problem-solving skills, and stronger bonds with your coursemates.
+After two weeks of in-depth immersion in caves during the day and continued leadership development at camp in the evenings, you'll leave the caving section a better adventurer and better leader.
+You’ll return with the knowledge and competence you need to travel safely and responsibly through caves.
+You'll also gain a new set of leadership and problem-solving skills as well as stronger bonds with your coursemates.

 Check out our Fall Semester in the Southwest to start your own caving adventure!